Agent-Artificial/Sylliba-Subnet/README.md

    python3 neurons/miner.py --logging.debug
    ```

+Continue on to the Registering section down below

 ## Option 2: Building a Docker Container

 This approach runs a miner or validator in a container built on your server (Windows (WSL), Linux or Mac).